coltin/coltin-blog/content/posts/common-child.md

 You can ignore almost everything in the `solve()` method, it takes the two strings, initializes/resets the memoize array which stores subproblems, and then makes a call to `moveAndFind(0, 0)`, which will eventually return the answer.
 Converting to `char[]` is in no way necessary, but I like to like at the array for readability, instead of calling `s1.charAt(sl1)` for example.

 All of the logic comes from `moveAndFind()`.
 This takes the two pointers for where you are on each of the strings.
-If our indicies extend past either string, we return 0 as an answer, which is our termination.
+If our indices extend past either string, we return 0 as an answer, which is our termination.
 Before we try to calculate the answer, we check memoize for whether the answer has already been calculated.
 If not, we have our two cases.

 In the first case if the characters match, we calculate our answer `1 + moveAndFind(s1i + 1, s2i + 1)` and assign it to `memoize[s2i][s2i]`, and then return it.